sigasi/sigasi_insights/content/manual/rules/verilog_parameters.md

 ## Parameters without a default value

-Sigasi Studio flags a warning if a parameter is declared without a default value (rule 19).
+Sigasi Studio warns if a parameter is declared without a default value (rule 19).
 Syntactically this is allowed since the instantiating modules should provide the value to the instance parameter.
 However, it is undesirable since it makes the definition dependent on a particular hierarchy and limits code reusability.
 In addition, it is creating elaboration errors when attempting to use such modules as a top-level.